plone/training/events.rst

 We need a schedule and for this we need to store the information when a talk will happen.

-Luckily the type *Event* is based on reuseable behaviors from the package plone.app.event.
+Luckily the type *Event* is based on reusable behaviors from the package plone.app.event.

 In this chapter we will